gowseshaik/homelab/docs/Kubernetes/Kube API server Architechture - deep dive.md

 ![Kube-API-server-Architechture-Diagram](../images/Kube-API-server-Architechture-Diagram.png)

-Let's go into **deep-dive explanation** of the diagram, walking you through the **complete internal workflow of Kubernetes from scratch**, including basics of each resource/component being used by kubernetes
+Let's go into **deep-dive explanation** of the diagram, walking you through the **complete internal workflow of Kubernetes from scratch**, including basics of each resource/component being used by Kubernetes

 ## 🧱 1. **What Is Kubernetes?**